Registering for Classes

 - received no earned grades (passing or failing)

 are generally considered unofficial withdraws.

 Unofficial withdraws will receive failing grades for all their coursework and their withdrawal date will be considered the midpoint of the semester.
 A 50% Return of Title IV funds will be calculated for unofficial withdraw students who received financial aid for that semester.
 These funds will be sent back to the Department of Education.
-No other return of funds are provided for unofficial withdraws, either to the student or other agencies.

 Please note: When an unofficial withdraw is applied, Southeast Tech has the right to bill the student for the federal funds that are sent back to the Department of Education.
 Also note that students who receive at least one A, B, C, D, P, I or earned F grade in a given semester will not be considered an unofficial withdraw for that semester.